Teach Anywhere

 Karen Myhr, Associate Professor of Biology, shares her advice for making decisions about online tests and other assessments for both large lecture classes and smaller seminar classes.
 You may be asked to log into Academica before being able to view Karen's video in MS Stream.

 As you think through your options for online exams, start with pedagogy!
-The technology for setting up exams in Canvas is relatively straight-forward, so focus your mental energy on thinking through the best way to set up exams and write meaningful questions to assess student learning in an effective and equitable manner.
+The technology for setting up exams in Canvas is relatively straightforward, so focus your mental energy on thinking through the best way to set up exams and write meaningful questions to assess student learning in an effective and equitable manner.

 Pedagogy: